chhoumann/quickadd/README.md

 You can also do a [manual installation](docs/ManualInstallation.md).

 ## What's new?
+### 0.2.14
+- Add 'Insert at the end of section' feature to Captures.

 ### 0.2.13
 - Add error logging for when no macro is in the choice.
 - Add 'Add' buttons to Macro Builder.